ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/basic/ore_gen.md

 Ore Generation is a topic that doesn't deserve its own tutorial for.
 It's just a simple example for a much larger topic: `Feature`s.
 A `Feature` is how Minecraft populates the terrain after it generates.
 Anything from trees to lakes to veins is considered a `Feature`.
 In this tutorial, we will be talking about how to implement existing features into the game.
 Creating a feature will be reviewed in a later tutorial.

+Do note that this tutorial is specifically for 1.16.1.
+1.16.2 does not support ore generation and 1.16.3 supports some in forge version 34.0.5 via an event.

 ## <a name="features-at-a-glance"></a>Features at a Glance <a href="#features-at-a-glance"><img src="../../../../images/link.png" alt="Link" style="width:20px;height:20px;"></a>
 ---